 2. Instantiate the SDK and create a new Split client

 // Instantiate the SDK.
-CDN will expose a splitio object globally with a reference to
+CDN exposes a splitio object globally with a reference to

 // the SplitFactory (as well as any extra modules)